mmbman/Katagiri/1984-04-20-Awakening-of-Faith-Talk-5.md

 **Katagiri Roshi:** Yeah.
 There is still a difference.

-So that's what Dogen Zenji also says, “Buddha-nature is dharma, buddha-dharma is amply present in everyone.
+So that's what Dōgen Zenji also says, “Buddha-nature is dharma, buddha-dharma is amply present in everyone.
 But without practice, it doesn't work.”
 Without entering into, it doesn't make sense.
 In *Bendōwa*, he mentioned like that.

 So, we're just like a diamond, anyway.
 We can be a very rough diamond.
 Apparently, it is just a usual rock.
 But it is a diamond.
 For this, we have to polish and make a diamond.
 That is conformed practice for us.
 Is that what you mean?